Hernandez's brain was extensively damaged by CTE

 Related: Judge Throws Out Hernandez Murder Conviction

-Hernandez, a star tight end for the New England Patriots, also had early brain atrophy and other damage, the CTE Center's statement said.
+Hernandez, a former tight end for the New England Patriots, also had early brain atrophy and other damage, the CTE Center's statement said.

 McKee’s research has shown that CTE, found in scores of former NFL players, could explain seemingly inexplicable behavior, the university said.